 - Golden Sun: Dark Dawn: Amiti is the only white boy in Thailand-counterpart Ayuthay.
 Furthermore, he's a blue-haired Adept in a nation of dark-haired non-Adepts.
 And he's still shocked to learn that he was fathered by a foreigner.
 He even looks an awful lot like the party's other Mercury Adept.

-- In-universe in Knights of the Old Republic II, The Handmaiden is this to other Echani, since her species has little genetic variation so full-blooded same-sex siblings look like identical twins.
+- In-universe in Knights of the Old Republic II: The Sith Lords, The Handmaiden is this to other Echani, since her species has little genetic variation so full-blooded same-sex siblings look like identical twins.
 She takes after her non-Echani mother, a Jedi named Arren Kae, who is strongly implied to be Kreia, who was not married to her father.
 This makes her stand out like a sore thumb next to her full-blooded Echani half-sisters, even though the game itself uses the same model for all of them.
 When questioned about this by the player character The Handmaiden expresses surprise since non-Echani rarely tend to notice the difference.